VanceF-21/spotify_analysis_project/scripts/data_preparation/README.md

 ## Overview

-This analysis utilizes the Spotify "Top 200" playlists dataset (2017-2023).
-The dataset comprises three main categories of variables: Audio attributes (e.g., danceability, energy, loudness), Artist attributes (e.g., nationality, continent, track ID), and Popularity metrics (e.g., pop_points_total).
-A robust preprocessing and feature engineering pipeline was executed to clean and prepare the data for analysis.
-Following this, Exploratory Data Analysis (EDA) was conducted to understand intrinsic data relationships, such as the strong correlation between Energy and Loudness ($\rho > 0.7$) and the weak linear relationship between Rank and audio features.
-The final preprocessed dataset contains 651,936 rows and 21 columns.
+This analysis uses the Spotify "Top 200" dataset (2017-2023), which includes Audio attributes, Artist attributes, and Popularity metrics.
+Data was cleaned via preprocessing and feature engineering.
+Exploratory Data Analysis (EDA) revealed a strong correlation between Energy and Loudness ($\rho > 0.7$) but weak linear relationships between Rank and audio features.
+The final dataset contains 651,936 rows and 21 columns.
 ## Method

 - **Data Preprocessing:**  The pipeline involved parsing CSVs, correcting typos, and ensuring data integrity by removing duplicates and rows with missing keys.
 We cleaned numerical data, corrected a Loudness anomaly, and clipped audio features to their theoretical [0,1] domain.